-Risk of severe storms persists from Texas to Great Lakes
+Missouri tornado kills multiple people, sows destruction

 Those conditions, which typically include dry air from the West going up over the Rockies and crashing into warm, moist air from the Gulf of Mexico, are what make the U.S. so prone to tornadoes and other severe storms.

-A blizzard warning was in effect for nearly all of North Dakota and most of South Dakota through at least Wednesday night.
-In Minnesota, a winter storm warning was in effect in the north.

-Fire danger persisted across portions of far western Oklahoma, the Texas Panhandle, northeastern New Mexico and far southeastern Colorado, with low humidity, dry vegetation and high wind gusts.
-In Oklahoma, officials urged some residents near the town of Weatherford to evacuate because of a wildfire.

-Associated Press writers Trisha Ahmed in St. Paul, Minnesota; Margery A. Beck in Omaha, Nebraska; Claire Savage in Chicago; Lisa Baumann in Bellingham, Washington; and Ben Finley in Norfolk, Virginia, contributed to this report.
+McFetridge reported from Des Moines, Iowa.
+Associated Press writers Sean Murphy in Oklahoma City, Trisha Ahmed in St. Paul, Minnesota; Margery A. Beck in Omaha, Nebraska; Claire Savage in Chicago; Lisa Baumann in Bellingham, Washington; and Ben Finley in Norfolk, Virginia, contributed to this report.